liuchunchi/nasr-architecture/draft-liu-nasr-architecture.md

               individual evidence    individual evidence
                   (AR/RE/PoT)           (AR/RE/PoT)
 ~~~
 Figure 1.
-NASR Architecture-- Oversimplified
+NASR Architecture-- Oversimplified (a data plane/BGP-LS example)

 Fig. 1 is an oversimplification to ease understanding of the concept.
-In a single client - single operator scenario, a client (Relying Party) sends a Path Request containing his security or trustworthiness requirements of a leased line.
-The Orchestrator, run by the operator, would choose qualifying devices (Attesters) and send out an empty Path Evidence inquiry.
+In a single client - single operator scenario, a client (Relying Party) sends a Path Request containing his security or trustworthiness requirements of a connectivity service.
+The Orchestrator, run by the operator, would choose qualifying devices (Attesters) and send out an empty Path Evidence inquiry (using data plane protocol like BGP-LS).
 The Attesters update the Path Evidence with its own Raw Evidence or Attestation Results one-by-one.
 The Verifier verifies the filled Path Evidence, produce a Path Attestation Result (PAR), and sends it back to the Relying Party.
 The Relying Party now have confidence over the trustworthiness of received network.
-After the end-to-end service is delivered, during service, Proof-of-Transits are also created by each Attester, being sent in-band accumulatively or out-of-band, to detect unexpected routing deviation.
+After the end-to-end service is delivered, during service, Proof-of-Transits are also created by each Attester, being sent in-band accumulatively or out-of-band, to detect unexpected forwarding deviation.

 Alternatively, the Path Evidence can be collected through management protocols like NETCONF/YANG.
 The orchestrator aggregates individual evidences of each attester device on the candidate path, then send the Path Evidence to the Path Verifier, who then produces a Path Attestation Result back to the Relying Party.
 When the attester devices are made by different vendors, multiple verifiers may be needed.